PhoenixTheCoder/ShadowButtonAPI/README.md

 new SULabel(1, 1, "Content");
 ```

-### If you have any questions about this, join (https://discord.gg/Av39q7Aecg)[ShadowVRC's Discord / Foonix's Discord]
+### If you have any questions about this, join https://discord.gg/Av39q7Aecg